Psychopathic Records: New roster and plans (since 2017)

 On February 25, 2018 Violent J took to Twitter to announce that the Hurricane Of Diamonds CD would be available during the SlamFest Tour (March 1, 2018, through April 1, 2018) with Attila, Sylar, Cage, Lil Toenail, Lyte, Ouija, and would be available in a few weeks (middle of March 2018) on Psychopaticmerch.com.
 It was also said that the CD would feature 17 tracks in total, with songs that had music videos made for them in 2017, also with at least 13 being never released on CD before, and three being brand new, unheard Insane Clown Posse songs.
 During Insane Clown Posse's 2018 Gathering of the Juggalos seminar, it was announced that Fearless Fred Fury would be released on October 26, 2018, and also Flip The Rat EP would be released the same day, with instructions on how to obtain the EP inside of FFF.
 It was also announced that any reconciliation in any way with Twiztid, or a Dark Lotus reunion, will not happen in any way, with Violent J saying, "It'll be that way in five years, and will still be that way in ten years.
 Sorry Juggalos, but we wanted to address it upfront for anybody holding out hope that it might happen, but it's not".
 It was also announced that the Bloody Brothers, (a concept that featured Violent J and Shaggy 2 Dope as backwoods, serial killing hillbillies, that was later used as the Boondox gimmick), would be happening soon, as well as other alter ego albums, with ICP saying "We've come up with a lot of gimmick ideas that were used for other artists, but we're not doing that anymore, if we come up with it and want to use it as a project of ours, that's what we're gonna do".
 It was also revealed that a new supergroup was on the label called The Loony Goons and features Insane Clown Posse, Big Hoodoo, Lyte and Ouija Macc.
 It was also announced that TLG will begin recording their debut album after they return to Detroit after the GOTJ.
 Violent J stated "The album will have something you'd hear in 1985, and the next track will be something you'd hear in 2019".
 During Lyte and Ouija Macc's seminar they were asked if they were doing a Lil Rydas album.
 They then asked the crowd if they want it, with a positive response they said to expect it in 2019.
 Since ICP announced that they were going back to do other supergroups that they had pushed aside, during their 2018 GOTJ Seminar, rumors have been circulating that a group that was created in 2003 called Planned Panic, (that featured Insane Clown Posse, Anybody Killa and Tech N9ne), could make an appearance with an EP, or a couple song set at the 2018 Hallowicked Show.
 On October 21, 2020, ICP confirmed during the 2020 Psychopathic Don Shoot Interview that the only artists on the label are them & Ouija Macc.
+The CD booklet of Insane Clown Posse's 2021 album Yum Yum Bedlam referred to the horrorcore rapper Zitro as "the newest member of the Psychopathic Records Family."
+However, there has been no announcement of him being officially signed to the label.